aws-samples/aws-edge-native-nomad/README.md

 ## Deep dive  at the edge
 ### Description
 The structure of the repository aims at following Ansible best practices.
-* The  folder [inventory](./nomad-client/inventory)  and nested files contains description of the infrastructure.
-The hosts have to be accessible using SSH with password and/or key pair.
+* The  folder [inventory](./nomad-client/inventory)  and nested files contain description of the infrastructure.
+The hosts have to be accessible using SSH with password and/or SSH key pair.
 Here, we made use only of the key pair.
 Ansible host description contains much parameter than demonstrate here.
-Please refer to the documentation if you need to adapt them to your infrastructure.
+Please refer to the [documentation](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html) if you need to adapt them to your infrastructure.
-* The folder [roles](./nomad-client/roles) and nested files define the role and the task to be associated with the role.
+* The folder [roles](./nomad-client/roles) and nested files define the role and the task that can be executed by Ansible.
 * The file [playbook.yml](./nomad-client/playbook.yml)  defining the role to deploy and on which inventory

 ### Input variables
 The playbook take the  following input variable:
-* `region`:
+* `aws_region`:
     * the AWS region where the secrets are stored.
     * to be set in file [playbook.yml](./nomad-client/playbook.yml) or to be overridden through CLI.
-* `aws_profile`:
+* `profile`:
     * the AWS profile used in order to access the right IAM role or user.
     * to be set in file [playbook.yml](./nomad-client/playbook.yml) or to be overridden through CLI.
 * `nomad_version`:
     * the version of nomad client to deploy on each of the boards
     * to be set in file [playbook.yml](./nomad-client/playbook.yml) or to be overridden through CLI.
-* `acm_pca_arn`:
-    * the Amazon Certificate Manager Private Certificate Authority ARN
-* `cluster_url`:
-    * the URL of the load balancer of your Nomad control plane
-* `iam_any_trust_anchor_arn`:
-    * the ARN of the IAM Roles Anywhere trust anchor
-* `iam_any_profile_arn`:
-    * the ARN of the IAM Roles Anywhere profile
-* `iam_any_role_arn`:
-    * the ARN of the IAM Roles Anywhere role
 * list of machines:
     * the list machine define in yml format (see [doc](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)).
     * the file name has to be passed as a parameter of the deployment.
 An example of inventory is implemented in file [./inventory/inventory.yml](./nomad-client/inventory/inventory.yml)